Email FacebookTwitterMenu burgerClose thin

 What Is a Money Order?

-If you don’t quite know what a money order is, allow us bring you up to speed.
 A money order is a form of payment that provides ease and security.
 It’s often used as an alternative to mailing cash or using a personal check.

-A money order offers security for both the sender and the recipient.
-For the sender, it’s less risky to send this piece of paper than sending a wad of cash.
-A money order also contains less personal information than a personal check.
-The sender pays for money order upfront.
-So essentially, the money order guarantees that the recipient will receive the funds when they deposit or cash in the money order.
+The sender pays for a money order upfront, and the money order guarantees that the recipient will receive the funds when they deposit or cash in the money order.
 Other examples of guaranteed checks include cashier’s checks.

 It’s typically best to pay for a money order with cash or a debit card.
 While you can buy a money order with a credit card, you’d likely face a large fee for doing so.